frePPLe/frepple/contrib/installer/pgsql/README.txt

 You can tune these parameters to fit your needs.
 For performance tuning the pgtune site http://pgtune.leopard.in.ua/ provides very useful input.

+If you install as admin and want frePPLe to be started by a user, some additional steps are required:
+- set pgsql to start as a service
+"C:\Program Files\frePPLe 4.0.beta\pgsql\bin>pg_ctl.exe register -N postgres -D C:\ProgramData\frePPLe\4.0.beta\database"
+- in djangosettings.py set the database user to admin " 'USER': 'Administrator' "

 If you want to install PostgreSQL yourself we recommended to use the installer found at: